 Development of global sourcing strategies

-Optimization of supplier map according to quality / delivery reliability / transport costs / sustainability
+Optimizing supplier map based on quality / delivery reliability / transport costs / sustainability

 Further development of manufacturing technologies to reduce costs

-Automation of routines between suppliers and customers (calls, complaints, financial flows, ...)
+Automation of routines between suppliers and customers (call-offs, complaints, financial flows, …)

 Risk management

-Perfect supply chain management is based primarily on the preventative identification, assessment and mitigation of risks in order to minimize the effects of interruptions in the supply chain.
+Perfect supply chain management is primarily based on the preventive identification, assessment, and mitigation of risks in order to minimize the impact of disruptions in the supply chain.

 Well-founded acceptance and release processes (sampling, performance tests, ...)